FCC's Own Chief Technology Officer Warned About Net Neutrality Repeal - Slashdot

 Just like Trickle Down Theory.

-Until this administration (Score:2)
+Until this administration (Score:4, Insightful)

 I had never seen such single mindedness "my mind is made up don't confuse me with the facts" behaviour from US politicians.